pyconau/2019.pycon-au.org/_talks/1003-education.md

     thumbnailUrl: amanda-hogan.png

 abstract: |
     Teaching the basics of software development is hard, so it's best to get them while they're young.
 Not just development in Python, but also visual programming languages.
 The Education Specialist Track brings together both educators and creators of educational tools to discuss ideas to help the next generation of programmers.
-This track also includes the <a href="http://localhost:4000/speak/showcase">Education Showcase</a>.
+This track also includes the [Student Showcase](/speak/showcase/).
 ---

 Talk submissions for the Education Track will be included in the PyCon AU Call for Proposals which will open on the 3rd of April 2019.
 We welcome proposals for any talks which fit the purpose of this track.